mlr-org/mlr3torch/README.md

   )
 ```

-Finally, we prepend the preprocessing step that flattens the images so
+Next, we prepend the preprocessing step that flattens the images so we
-we can directly apply this learner to the unflattened MNIST task.
+can directly apply this learner to the unflattened MNIST task.

 ``` r
 deep_learner = as_learner(